 Patellar Tendinopathy (Jumper’s Knee)

 Jumper’s Knee is the common term for Patella Tendinopathy.
-Typically knee pain comes on gradually if running, jumping and landing activities are practised too much, because the strain on the Patella Tendon becomes too great and microscopic damage develops in the tissue that makes up the tendon.
+Typically, this kind of knee pain comes on gradually.
+If running, jumping and landing activities are practiced too much then the strain on the Patella Tendon can become too great.
+As a result, microscopic damage can develop in the tissue that makes up the tendon.
 Early recognition by a doctor or Chartered Physiotherapist is important as the outcome is better if treatment is initiated early.

 The greatest amount of stress is put through the Patella Tendon during jumping and, just as importantly, during landing.
 Apart from sporting overuse, this condition is also associated with ageing.
 As we get older, our ability to regenerate damaged tissue decreases and the quality of the tendon deteriorates.
 Jumper’s knee usually comes on gradually.
 There is pain in the tendon which is worsened by activity.
 It will feel tender to touch just below the knee cap.
 Pain and tightness is often experienced when bending, squatting, or straightening the leg and stiffness first thing in the morning is common.

 Factors that increase your chance of developing this:

 - Increase in training

 - Changing sport